Manado North Sulawesi, Indonesia Travel Guide

 Cakalang Fufu (smoked tuna, pre-packaged), Klapertart (Dutch-influenced coconut tart), area coffee, local woven fabrics (Kain Minahasa), and small wooden replicas of Minahasan houses make charming keepsakes.

 For the most part available in current shopping malls like Manado Town Square (Mantos) and Mega Mall Manado.
-These malls house international and national brands, large retail stores, and a variety of retail shops.
+These malls house international and national brands, large retail stores, and a variety of shops.

-Manado features a fusion of traditional market experiences and current mall convenience.
+Manado features a fusion of traditional market experiences and contemporary mall convenience.
 For those seeking unique local crafts or everyday necessities, you find varied options.
 Remember to bargain politely in traditional markets and to prioritize ethical sourcing for souvenirs.